Bert-JanP/Sentinel-Automation/Monitor New Actions in Sentinel & Defender XDR (V2)/README.md

 - RecipientAddress sets one or more recipients of the report.
 - TenantId should be set to your tenantId.
 - ClientID is the id of the Application that connects to the Graph API.
+- Set the KeyVault to an exsisting one.

 # Deploy Managed Idenity Authentication
 Recommended solution.